 In fact, in 2015, the city council removed the old railing made of metal bars with a mesh (loaded with 50 tons of padlocks), and they replaced it with a metal screen and thicker bars, which were also set back so that the weight was better distributed.
 Unfortunately, there are still tourists who come up with ways to add their locks on in any way they can find on the structure.

-Why do we put locks on bridges?
+Why shouldn´t we put locks on bridges?

 The weight of padlocks not only has a visual impact on architecture, an effect that could even be considered an artistic addition; it can also affect its stability and safety.
 Something similar happens with the stone monoliths stacked up on beaches or taking sand from them.